-It snows a lot through Thompson Pass, yet the snow plow crews there can keep running thanks an ultra-precise GPS system that’s accurate to within two centimeters, or less than one inch.
+It snows a lot through Thompson Pass, yet the snow plow crews there can keep running thanks to an ultra-precise GPS system that’s accurate to within two centimeters, or less than one inch.

-For snow plow drivers like Mark Hanson of the department of transportation station at Thompson Pass, it means the difference between driving blind through a blizzard and still knowing exactly where the truck is on the road even when everything out front is just a white blur.
+For snow plow drivers like Mark Hanson of the Department of Transport-ation station at Thompson Pass, it means the difference between driving blind through a blizzard and still knowing exactly where the truck is on the road – even when everything out front is just a white blur.

 In the cab, drivers have a display that shows the truck’s position relative to the lane markings on a moving map.
-The center-line appears as a yellow dashed line, while the outer lane markings appear as solid white lines.
-If the truck travels over the lane marking, a solid red line appears warning the driver he or she is crossing out of the prescribed lane.
+The center line appears as a yellow dashed line, while the outer lane markings appear as solid white lines.
+If the truck travels over the lane marking, a solid red line appears, warning the driver he or she is crossing out of the prescribed lane.

-The displays are of such resolution that drivers, with a little practice, can steer the plows along the winding roadway using just the image on the display.
+The displays are of such resolution that drivers, with a little practice, can steer the plows along a winding roadway using just the image on the display.
 As well as the GPS, the plows are equipped with forward-looking radar to warn of objects in the road, such as abandoned cars.

 The trucks have two GPS receivers mounted atop the cab.

 The trucks have two GPS receivers mounted atop the cab.
 These receivers cost about $10,000 each, Shankwitz says.
-“That’s probably why this hasn’t been deployed in many other areas; it’s just too expensive and most applications do not require that level of accuracy.”
+“That’s probably why this hasn’t been deployed in many other areas.
+It’s just too expensive and most applications do not require that level of accuracy.”

-“The receiver the base station is essentially looking at the code and then counting the number of wavelengths coming from each of the satellites to the antenna,” Shankwitz says.
-“The difference between the wavelengths is about two centimeters so when we talk about that two-centimeter accuracy, it’s actually the possible variance you have in the number of wavelengths that get to that satellite.
-It counts the number of wavelengths from a couple of satellites in geosynchronous orbit 26,000 kilometers above the earth.”
+The receiver is essentially looking at the code and then counting the number of wavelengths traveling between the satellites and antenna, Shankwitz says.
+“The difference between the wavelengths is about two centimeters, so when we talk about that two-centimeter accuracy, it’s actually the possible variance you have in the number of wavelengths that get to that satellite.
+It counts the number of wavelengths from a couple of satellites in geosynchronous orbit 26,000 km above the earth.”

 For snow plow drivers like Mark Hanson of the DOT station at Thompson Pass, the technology means the difference between driving blind through a blizzard and still knowing exactly where the truck is on the road.